Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 - [Sequence Control]()

 ### 802.11 `Frame Body` - Variable Lenght Frame Body
+_Not all 802.11 Frame have Frame Body, for example CTS/RTS frame will not have a frame body | The frame body for data frames has an upper layer payload / data | The frame body for management frames like beacons, have informations elements_

 ````py
 ## Frame Body :: Variable Lenght Frame Body